ciarandeg/AudioRegions/README.md

 regions overlap, so don't do it -- the behaviour is undefined.
 Preferably stick to discrete, contiguous regions.

 ## Credits
 Wand sprite by [GrandLibra](https://twitter.com/Grand_Libra/)!
-Special thanks also to Layl, Denim, and Xenflux of the C&C team for all their programming insights.
+Special thanks to Layl, Denim, and Xenflux of the C&C team for all their programming insights.